edcarp/Ed-DaSH/index.md

 ## Objectives

-1. Develop peer-reviewed training modules for biological data science that address identified skill gaps in health and bioscience researchers (Statistics; Open science, [FAIR principles][fair]{:target="_blank"} & data management; Data science computing with workflows) using The Carpentries platform.
+1. To develop peer-reviewed training modules for biological data science that address identified skill gaps in health and bioscience researchers (Statistics; Open science, [FAIR principles][fair]{:target="_blank"} & data management; Data science computing with workflows) using The Carpentries platform.

-2. Deliver 98 days of remote training of our new workshops, plus established introductory material, to a diverse community of researchers in academia and industry across all career stages.
+2. To deliver 98 days of remote training of our new workshops, plus established introductory material, to a diverse community of researchers in academia and industry across all career stages.

-3. Offer a clinic after every workshop for learners to ask advice regarding their own projects.
+3. To offer a clinic after every workshop for learners to ask advice regarding their own projects.

-4. Train 30 new instructors to deliver these workshops, building a scalable training community.
+4. To train 30 new instructors to deliver these workshops, building a scalable training community.

 Learn more about [the project](project_overview.md).